 Less Than Significant Impact.
 There are no existing alternative transportation facilities on the project site.
 Bicycle and pedestrian facilities are not provided.
-The proposed project would not include improvements along Gamble Lane, due to the size and scope of the project.
+The proposed project would not include improvements along Gamble Lane, that would affect public transportation, bicycle or pedestrian facilities, due to the size and scope of the project.
 However, this lack of provision does not preclude such improvements at a future date should they become warranted.
 Additionally, implementation of the proposed project would not result in a significant impact to existing alternative transportation infrastructure in the surrounding community.
 Therefore, impacts would be less than significant.